Wesleyan-Media-Project/creative_overview/README.md

 - Step 4: Final Data Classification
 - Step 5: Data Output & Accessibility

+Repositories defined in these steps do not neccesarily rely on a repository from a previous step.
+For example, the datasets repository found in step 2 does not rely on any repository in step 1, but does have repositories from step 1 that rely on data stored datasets like face_url_scrapper_2022.

-Below, you can find an overview of all repos belonging to the CREATIVE project.
+Below, you can find an overview of all repositories under the WMP organization belonging to the CREATIVE project.
 Also, check [Variable Wiki](https://github.com/Wesleyan-Media-Project/fb_entities_2020/wiki/Variable-Description) for clarity on acronyms.

 ## Working Repositories